KabsiMontassar/DSLM_Dashboard_for_Surveilling_Logs_-_Metrics/README.md

 1. **Metrics**: Expose metrics on `/metrics` endpoint, Prometheus will scrape them.
 2. **Logs**: Send logs to Loki via HTTP or use Promtail.
 3. **Traces**: Use OpenTelemetry SDK to send traces to Tempo.

-## Contributing

-Feel free to contribute by adding more dashboards, rules, or configurations.

-## License

-MIT License.